-8. Pick patterned flooring to add interest underfoot
+18. Pick patterned flooring to add interest underfoot

 When you furnish the kitchen with white walls and white cabinetry, it can be tempting to stick with a neutral color for the flooring, too, but why not be bold and go for a checkered tile design.
 This rustic look brings loads of texture into this simple white kitchen and contrasted the sleek, contemporary cabinets perfectly.

-9. Accessorise regularly to keep it fresh
+19. Accessorize regularly to keep it fresh

 If you’ve had a simple white scheme for some time and you just want to give it a swish new look, choose a selection of new accessories, gadgets, small appliances, seating or lighting to inject glamour or a pop of color.

-10. Go all out with white appliances
+20. Go all out with white appliances

 White appliances are having something of a renaissance right now, with many manufacturers introducing just the right shade of white to their large and small appliance collections.